SafiUllahAshfaq/url-shortner/README.md

 - The choice for handling hot data leaned towards Redis.
 - A bulk update logic has been established to periodically store cold data, or visit counts, in MongoDB.
+- There is a potential issue of data loss if that pod get's killed, we will loose the in-memory bulk visits update.
+In a real world, we will defnitely go with a read-through cache like Redis.

 #### - Caching